Jfrancioso/Jfrancioso/README.md

 I'm a software engineer based in Ohio with a passion for building web applications and exploring new technologies.
 My current interests include C# and .NET, MSSQL, and Unity.

+Outside of work, I am passionate about cultivating meaningful relationships and promoting proactive health management.
+I find inspiration in the possibility of a multi-planetary species and the empowerment of Earth through empathy.
+I am excited about the opportunity to work on impactful software that can make a positive difference in the world.

+And of course, I spend most of my free time with my favorite cat named Mars!

 ## About Me

 - 🔭 I'm currently working on **Purrfect Flight**, a unity side scroller game that's cat themed!